franacc12312/Aztec-Horizon/README.md

 **Aztec Horizon** is the exploration program of the Aztec ecosystem.
 It is where we incubate bold, open source experiments that showcase what privacy native blockchains can enable.

-Aztec is not just another zk rollup, it is a platform for building applications that respect privacy by default.
-Horizon exists to coordinate, brand, and accelerate those experiments.
-Our mission is to show that the new world of private applications is already under construction.
+Aztec is not just another zk rollup, it is a foundation for building applications that respect privacy by default.
+Horizon is the program where these ideas are shaped, coordinated, and accelerated into reality.
+Our mission is to demonstrate that the next wave of private applications is not a distant vision, it is already under construction, and Horizon is the place to build them together.

 ---